Lives Bound Together

 I hope it will not be conceived from these observations, that it is my wish to hold the unhappy people who are the subject of this letter, in slavery.
 I can only say that there is not a man living who wishes more sincerely than I do, to see a plan adopted for the abolition of it—but there is only one proper and effectual mode by which it can be accomplished, & that is by Legislative authority: and this, as far as my suffrage will go, shall never be wanting.

 A few months later, he told another friend, “I never mean (unless some particular circumstance should compel me to it) to possess another slave by purchase; it being among my first wishes to see some plan adopted, by which slavery in this country may be abolished by slow, sure, and imperceptible degrees.”

-However, a series of suspicious fires at Mount Vernon following Washington’s death convinced Martha and her family that one or more of those enslaved was trying to kill her, and concerns for her safety prompted the manumission to occur on January 1, 1801.
+However, a series of suspicious fires at Mount Vernon following Washington’s death convinced Martha and her family that one or more of those people was trying to kill her, and concerns for her safety prompted the manumission to occur on January 1, 1801.
 Sadly, the 153 remaining dower slaves—representing nearly half of the enslaved population at Mount Vernon—belonged to the Custis estate and could not be freed by either George or Martha Washington.
-On Martha’s death, they were dispersed among her grandchildren, even though the action meant splitting up families, dividing husbands from their wives and children.
+On Martha’s death, they were dispersed among her grandchildren, even though the action meant splitting up families, dividing husbands, wives, and children.